-The VQA-Med dataset is a large-scale medical visual question answering dataset developed for benchmarking multimodal understanding in biomedical imaging.
-It includes images from diverse imaging modalities such as radiography, CT, MRI, and pathology.
-The dataset comprises 12,792 training samples and 2,000 validating samples.
+\textbf{VQA-Med.} The VQA-Med~\cite{ben2019vqa} dataset is a large-scale benchmark for multimodal understanding in biomedical imaging.
+It incorporates images from diverse modalities such as radiography, CT, MRI, and pathology.
+The dataset contains 12,792 training samples and 2,000 validation samples.
 The validation set includes 1,798 open-ended and 202 close-ended questions.
-The close-ended questions in this dataset are limited to binary (e.g., yes/no) or other short categorical responses, and do not include multiple-choice formats.
+The close-ended questions are restricted to binary (e.g., yes/no) or other short categorical responses, and do not include multiple-choice formats.